acestream/ace-network-docs/docs/system-tokens/ace-byte.md

 XAB tokens paid for services of the Ace Network will be disposed of (burned) by sending them to a non-refundable address on the blockchain by the terms of the smart contract [System Service Payment][12].

 XAB tokens paid for traffic or access to content will also be disposed of (burned) by sending them to a non-refundable address on the blockchain by the terms of the smart contract [User Service Payment][13].
-According to this contract all XAB paid for traffic or access to content could only once be used for payment and have to be replaced by Ace Coin (XAC) tokens.
+According to this contract all XAB paid for traffic or access to content could only once be used for payment and have to be replaced by Ace Time (XAT) tokens.

 Examples of Ace Byte burning are available [here][14].